Community Fibre broadband review 2023

 Community Fibre Customer Service

-In our own survey, Community Fibre didn't rank so well for customer care, where it scored a below-average satisfaction rating of 64.7%.
+In our 2024 survey, Community Fibre also ranked well for customer care, with an above-average satisfaction score of 76%.

 Community Fibre Value for Money